Mary-Kalugina/Doctor-s-account-layout/README.md

-###Doctor's account layout with search, checkboxes, sort and several tabs on patient's page.
+<h3>Doctor's account layout with search, checkboxes, sort and several tabs on patient's page.</h3>

 <h3>To start the project:</h3><br>
 1. Clone the project<br>